A word that appears 237 times in the Old Testament must be significant.

 Old Covenant

 Shalom might be the best-known word in the Hebrew language.
 It is foundational for understanding the New Covenant message of Jesus.
-If you want to grasp some of the Old Covenant thinking, read the following verses: 1 Samuel 20:42; 2 Kings 22:20; Isaiah 9:7; 60:17; 66:12; Zechariah 9:10.
+If you want to grasp the Old Covenant thinking, read the following verses: 1 Samuel 20:42; 2 Kings 22:20; Isaiah 9:7; 60:17; 66:12; Zechariah 9:10.

 New Covenant